Thank you for your interest in volunteering at Klinic.

 Community Drop-In Counselling Program (CDCP) – Winnipeg only

-Please note: Volunteer intake for this program is currently closed.
+Please note: Volunteer intake registration for this program is currently closed.

 Volunteers in the Community Drop-In Counselling Program (CDCP) provide in-person counselling to people ages 13 and older on a wide variety of issues.
 Clients are typically seen for a one-time Drop-In session; however there are opportunities for experienced volunteers to offer short-term counselling as well.
 Read More……..

 Teen Talk Peer Support Program – Winnipeg